 Decolonising the curriculum is a familiar term within universities with differing degrees of engagement and action.
 This is where various universities have reassessed and modified teaching, learning and assessment methodologies and ideologies.
 However, DMU wants to go further than this and the remit of Freedom to Achieve by Decolonising the institution so we can be a fully inclusive and socially progressive university by tackling racial discrimination and disadvantage on a structural, cultural and individual level.

-The work of the project is organised into three key work streams:
+The work of the project is organised into four key work streams: